Data privacy safety tips for travelers: what to know before you go

 Install software updates

-It's essential to download and install software updates for your mobile and computer devices before and during a trip, particularly given recent Zero Day attacks on devices globally.
+It's essential to download and install software updates for your mobile and computer devices before and during a trip, particularly given recent attacks on devices globally.
 This proactive approach safeguards your data from potential cyber threats and the vulnerabilities hackers exploit.
 Regular updates ensure your device has the most recent security features.

 Keep your devices in-sight and backed up